 Kindermourn in Charlotte, NC hosted a workshop in October and one of the Farther Along women led a writing workshop in February and March at 1320 Harding Place, Charlotte, NC 28204.
 See http://www.kindermourn.org/ .

-Farther Along had books for sale at Voices of Hope, an annual event sponsored by the Michael Yang Foundation in Salisbury, NC last November and will have books again on November 2, 2013, and a writing symposium/book signing sponsored by the group was held in April 2013.
+Farther Along had books for sale at Voices of Hope, an annual event sponsored by the Michael Yang Foundation in Salisbury, NC in November 2012 and November 2013, and a writing symposium/book signing sponsored by the group was held in April 2013.
 See http://www.michaelyangfound.org/ and http://fartheralongbook.com/book-events for more information.

 OTHER BLOGS TO SHARE:

 After attendance at a book event in Salisbury at the Literary Bookpost, Dawn Poulterer wrote this post on her own blog about what she heard: http://dawnfromphilly.blogspot.com/2013/05/a-sacred-moment-random-bookstore-and.html